What's on in Majorca on Sunday / Monday

 CHRISTMAS CONCERTS

-Llucmajor.
-19.00: Christmas concert - Llucmajor Band of Music.
-Sant Bonaventura Convent, C. Convent.
+Sa Pobla.
+19.00: Charity Christmas concert - Sa Pobla Band of Music.
+At the church.

-Manacor.
-19.00: Christmas concert - strings and piano quartet.
-Conservatory, C. Sa Fabrica 2.

-Pollensa.
-20.00: Tomeu Moll Mas - piano concert “Solstici de Nadal”.
-Club Pollença, Plaça Major.
-Free.
-See trailer above.

 MUSIC